CppMicroServices/CppMicroServices/framework/doc/static_bundles.rst

 ==============

-The normal and most flexible way to add a CppMicroServices bundle to an application is to compile it into a shared library that is later installed programmatically using the API :any:`installed <cppmicroservices::BundleContext::InstallBundles>` at runtime.
+The normal and most flexible way to add a CppMicroServices bundle to an application is to compile it into a shared library using the :any:BundleContext::InstallBundles() <cppmicroservices::BundleContext::InstallBundles> function at runtime.

 However, bundles can be linked statically to your application or shared library.
 This makes the deployment of your application less error-prone